Leealo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-added file 11 -This script counts number of directories and subdiradded file 12 -This script displays sorted 10 new files added file 13 -This script displays words tha appear once added file 14 -This script displays the patten in /etc/passwd
+added file 11 -This script counts number of directories and subdiradded file 12 -This script displays sorted 10 new files added file 13 -This script displays words tha appear once added file 14 -This script displays the patten in /etc/passwd added file 15 -This script displays number of lines bin pattern